This corpus uses the Universal Dependencies (UD) annotation scheme as implemented in the UD Russian SynTagRus treebank.

 Symbols typically have no morphological features (feat=_).

-The tag X is used for other/unknown tokens; morphological features are typically empty (feat=_).
+The tag X is used for other or unknown tokens; morphological features are typically empty (feat=_).

 The head column stores the ID of the syntactic head (governor) of the current token within the same sentence.

-The dependency structure is a single rooted tree over tokens.
+The dependency structure forms a single rooted tree over the tokens of the sentence.